 Willow Tree Symbolism in Different Cultures

-The term Willow has Celtic origins and its meaning is “near the water”.
+The term Willow has Celtic origins and means “near the water”.
 Both from a purely symbolic and natural point of view, it is strongly linked to the element of water and the magic ingrained in it.

 For people and Celts specifically, it was considered a female divinity, and its cult, linked to lunar cycles and fertility, always held great importance over the centuries.